LittleDan9/markdown-manager/.github/instructions/development.instructions.md

 backend code is using poetry for dependency management. frontend code is using npm for dependency management.
 When need to run command in the terminal that need run in a folder within root, use pushd and popd to ensure the terminal remains in the root directory.
+Always use linting rules and formatting rules that are already in place.
+Correct linting issues on any file you touch.